Vitalitak/FluidModel/readme.md

 First block:
     \
-    Self-consistent solution of Poisson equation, electrons and ions momentum conservation, and electron and ion continuity equation
+    Self-consistent solution of Poisson equation, electrons and ions momentum balance, and electron and ion continuity equation

 Second block: